StrataGEN™ can help you use progressive genetics and still control inbreeding with a simple, easy-to-implement, program approach to breeding.

 - Sire selection is easier based on a genetic pool of sires, rather than individuals

-- Five different lines allow the selection of as few as three separate lines to achieve your specific herd breeding priorities and goals
+- Four different lines allow the selection of as few as three separate lines to achieve your specific herd breeding priorities and goals

 - Color-coding sires makes it easy to follow the pre-determined sequence